sdaza/Sequenzo/README.md

 pip uninstall sequenzo -y
 pip install --no-cache-dir sequenzo
 ```

+**Note:** NumPy 2.x is backward compatible with code written for NumPy 1.x, so upgrading is safe.

 📖 **Still having issues?**
 1. Run our diagnostic tool to identify the problem: